 New York City becomes an extension of the University’s Manhattan and Brooklyn campuses.
-New York City is expansive, covering 5 boroughs, Manhattan, Brooklyn, Queens, the Bronx, and Staten Island.
-It is best to know where you are going ahead of time in this large and bustling city.
-Google Maps is a great way to get a quick glance at a specific neighborhood as well as transit, driving, and walking directions.
+The city is made up of 5 boroughs, Manhattan, Brooklyn, Queens, the Bronx, and Staten Island.
+It is best to know where you are going ahead of time, Google Maps is a great way to get a quick glance at a specific neighborhood as well as transit, driving, and walking directions.

-The subway system is run by the Metropolitan Transit Authority.
+The subway system is run by the Metropolitan Transit Authority (MTA).
 On their website you can find useful information about the status of each subway line, as well as subway and bus maps.

 You must purchase a MetroCard for both the subway and bus lines.
-MetroCards can be purchased at any subway station from vending machines or a teller.
+You can buy MetroCards by using a MetroCard ticket machine, which are in most subway stations or at a station booth.
 Most machines take cash, credit, or debit cards and will notify you before your purchase if a payment option is not available.
 Those with foreign bank cards should use them as credit and can use 00000 or 99999 as the zip code when prompted to complete the transaction.

 There are many options of MetroCards: single ride, pay per ride, unlimited 7-day and unlimited 30-day passes.
 All MetroCards, except for single ride, can be refilled at any MTA vending machine.
 A new metro card costs $1.00 and this does not go toward the cost of the fare.
 There is no student discount for MetroCards.
 City Mapper is a great resource to help you navigate NYC public transportation.